A Wasteful Holiday Season

 Okay, now I’m really starting to salivate.
 My veracious sweet tooth will never pass up a good pumpkin pie.
 Here are some good pumpkin desserts that focus on whole foods and not too, too much sweetening.

-And for those who are into dessert, but not so into pumpkin:
+And for those who are into dessert, but not so into the pumpkin:

 Would you like to read more from Go, Green Mamas?
 Sign up for my newsletter and receive access to my free resources for going green!